 Table S3.
-Effect of weeding frequencies on nitrogen concentration in each weed species at 60, 88 and 110 DAT (days after transplanting).
+Effect of weeding frequencies on nitrogen concentration (%) in each weed species at 60, 88 and 110 DAT (days after transplanting).
 Values are given as mean ± standard deviation.
-Value followed by different letter in each column are statistically different at P<0.05 based on the Tukey’s HSD test.
-0, 2, 4, 6, and 8 was the intervals of mechanical weeding until 49 DAT. n.d: no data.
+Value followed by different letter in each column are statistically different at P<0.05 based on the Tukey’s HSD test0, 2, 4, 6, and 8 was the frequency of mechanical weeding until 49 DAT. n.d: no data.